 While it's not always easy to recognize when kids are stressed out, short-term behavioral changes — such as mood swings, acting out, changes in sleep patterns, or bedwetting — can be indications.
-Some kids experience physical effects, including stomachaches and headaches.
+Some kids have physical effects, including stomachaches and headaches.
 Others have trouble concentrating or completing schoolwork.
 Still others become withdrawn or spend a lot of time alone.

 How can you help kids cope with stress?
 Proper rest and good nutrition can boost coping skills, as can good parenting.
 Make time for your kids each day.
 Whether they need to talk or just be in the same room with you, make yourself available.
 Don't try to make them talk, even if you know what they're worried about.
 Sometimes kids just feel better when you spend time with them on fun activities.

 Even as kids get older, quality time is important.
 It's really hard for some people to come home after work, get down on the floor, and play with their kids or just talk to them about their day — especially if they've had a stressful day themselves.
-But expressing interest shows that they're important to you.
+But expressing interest shows your kids that they're important to you.

 Help your child cope with stress by talking about what may be causing it.
 Together, you can come up with a few solutions like cutting back on after-school activities, spending more time talking with parents or teachers, developing an exercise regimen, or keeping a journal.

-You can also help by anticipating potentially stressful situations and preparing kids for them.
+You also can help by anticipating potentially stressful situations and preparing kids for them.
 For example, let your son or daughter know ahead of time that a doctor's appointment is coming up and talk about what will happen there.
 Tailor the information to your child's age — younger kids won't need as much advance preparation or details as older kids or teens.

 Remember that some level of stress is normal; let your kids know that it's OK to feel angry, scared, lonely, or anxious and that other people share those feelings.
 Reassurance is important, so remind them that you're confident that they can handle the situation.

 When kids can't or won't discuss their stressful issues, try talking about your own.
 This shows that you're willing to tackle tough topics and are available to talk with when they're ready.
-If a child shows symptoms that concern you and is unwilling to talk, consult a counselor or other mental health specialist.
+If a child shows symptoms that concern you and is unwilling to talk, consult a therapist or other mental health specialist.

 Books can help young kids identify with characters in stressful situations and learn how they cope.
 Check out Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst; Tear Soup by Pat Schweibert, Chuck DeKlyen, and Taylor Bills; and Dinosaurs Divorce by Marc Brown and Laurene Krasny Brown.